-Dr. Kimberly Smith is Chancellor Professor of Business at the Raymond A. Mason School of Business at the College of William and Mary.
+Dr. Kimberly Smith is Chancellor Professor of Business at William & Mary's Raymond A. Mason School of Business.
 Dr. Smith has a Ph.D. in Business Administration (Accounting) from the University of Maryland, a Master of Professional Accountancy from West Virginia University, and a B.S. in Business Administration (Accounting) from Fairmont State College.
 She holds a Certified Public Accounting certificate from West Virginia.

 At this time, Dr. Smith is leading the MAcc D.C.
 Financial Markets Trek, https://mason.wm.edu/news/2017/dc-financial-markets-trek.php, which allows MAcc students to meet with individuals in important leadership positions in the accounting profession.
 She also has worked to develop a Ph.D.
 Prep emphasis in the MAcc program for students interested in careers in teaching and research https://mason.wm.edu/news/2018/researching-the-future-macc-program-academic-emphasis.php.